very-good-science/data-ethics-club/site/write_ups/2022/16-11-22_writeup.md

 What does this mean for AI usage in public services?
 We want tools to be trained so they can be better, but can we meaningfully get consent from e.g. a child in care?

+As usual, we came away from this session with a lot more questions than answers!
+However, it was an intriguing and very busy discussion which made us all think a lot about what it means for art to have value and what it means to involve AI in it.
 ---

 ## Attendees